celo-org/celo-proposals/CIPs/CIP-0040/sequentialDelayDomain.md

 ## Replay Handling

+Replaying of a `DomainRestrictedSignatureRequest` should lead to the user's quota being consumed.
+In order to prevent this, a `nonce` is included in the options field.
-The `counter` stored for a given `SequentialDelayDomain` domain instance must equal the `nonce` provided in the signed `SequentialDelayDomainOptions` for the request.
+The `nonce` must be greater than or equal to the `counter` stored for a given `SequentialDelayDomain`.
-This will prevent requests from being replayed by a third party and depleting the user's quota.
+When the request is processed, the `counter` value will be set to the provided `nonce` value.

-If the client does not have their `counter` / `nonce` , it can be queried via `/getDomainQuotaStatus` (See [CIP-40](https://github.com/celo-org/celo-proposals/blob/master/CIPs/cip-0040.md)).
+If the client does not have their `counter` / `nonce` , it can be queried via quota status endpoint (See [CIP-40](https://github.com/celo-org/celo-proposals/blob/master/CIPs/cip-0040.md)).

+Note that requests to the disable domain and quota status endpoints do not require a nonce to be specified.
+This is not required because disable domain is permanent and idempotent, and quota status has no side effects.
+As a result, replays against those APIs do not result in any change of state.

 ## Example Implementation